- Juvéderm Ultra XC is a dermal filler containing hyaluronic acid, water, and lidocaine.

 Juvéderm Ultra XC contains HA and water.
 When HA is combined with water, it turns into a gel-like material that creates volume.
 As this combination is injected into your skin, it helps volumize the tissues.
 Any wrinkles are “filled in,” leaving a smoother appearance.

 The “XC” in the product name indicates the inclusion of 0.3 percent lidocaine.
 This is designed to prevent pain from the injections.
 It can also save time because you won’t need a separate topical pain reliever prior to the procedure.
-One report indicated 93 percent of clinical trial participants noticed a reduction in pain with lidocaine-containing formulas.

 Little prep and aftercare is required for each injection.
 The total time spent depends on how many injections you’re getting.
 The procedure may take up to one hour.